griga23/jans-table-api/README.md

 # jans-table-api
-Jan's example to use Table API
+Jan's example to use Table API!